larscom/ng-chrome-extension/README.md

 ## Chrome folder

-This folder contains the content page/service worker scripts.
+This folder contains the content page/service worker scripts and has its own `package.json` to manage it's dependencies.